 Conclusion: It worked!

 When properly done, scalp massages can increase blood circulation to the hair follicles.
-They not only lower stress, but also condition the scalp and boost the strength and thickness of your hair.
+They not only lower stress, but also condition the scalp and of your hair.
 In other words, it’s great for your hair!

 I was instantly hooked.
 And while I did attempt to massage my own hair for a while (which is a great treat in the shower, because you get to enjoy the act of washing your hair, rather than feeling like it’s a chore), I decided the only authentic way to do it was to seek out a professional.